-^{} For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Additionally, these charges will not be applied toward satisfaction of the deductible.

-7. Refractive eye exams Nothing 40% coinsurance For members 19 years of age and older coverage is limited to one visit per calendar year for innetwork and out-of-network benefits combined.
-Except you pay nothing for these services for members under age 19 and the deductible does not apply Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your deductible.
-8. Chiropractic services to diagnose and to treat (by manual manipulation or certain therapies) conditions related to the muscles, skeleton and nerves of the body Nothing 40% coinsurance 9.
-Genetic counseling, whether pre- or post-test, and whether occurring in an office, clinic, or telephonically Nothing 40% coinsurance Please note: Genetic counseling for BRCA testing, if appropriate, is covered as a woman's preventive health service.
+7. Refractive eye exams Nothing Nothing Except you pay nothing for these services for members under age 19 and the deductible does not apply 8.
+Chiropractic services to diagnose and to treat (by manual manipulation or certain therapies) conditions related to the muscles, skeleton and nerves of the body Nothing Nothing 9.
+Genetic counseling, whether pre- or post-test, and whether occurring in an office, clinic or telephonically Nothing Nothing Please note : Genetic counseling for BRCA testing, if appropriate, is covered as a woman's preventive health service.
 10. Professional sign language interpreter services in a physician's office (Call Customer Service to arrange such services.)
-Nothing 40% coinsurance 11.
-Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician during an office visit or an outpatient hospital or ambulatory surgical center visit Nothing 40% coinsurance
+Nothing Nothing 11.
+Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician during an office visit or an outpatient hospital or ambulatory surgical center visit Nothing Nothing 12.
+Anesthesia services received from a provider during an office visit or an outpatient hospital or ambulatory surgical center visit Nothing Nothing ondiges will not be applied toward substitution of the deductible.
+Services received from a physician during an emergency room visit Nothing For emergency services from non-network providers, see Emergency Services From Non-Network Providers .
+Nothing for non-emergency services provided in a non-network hospital emergency room.
+14. Services received from a physician during an inpatient stay Nothing Nothing 15.
+Anesthesia services received from a provider during an inpatient stay Nothing Nothing 16.
+Outpatient lab and pathology Nothing Nothing 17.
+Genetic testing when test results will directly affect treatment decisions or frequency of screening for a disease, or when results of the test will affect reproductive choices.
+Nothing Nothing Please note: BRCA testing, if appropriate, is covered as a woman's preventive health service.
+18. Outpatient x-rays and other imaging services Nothing Nothing 19.
+Other outpatient hospital or ambulatory surgical center services received from a physician Nothing Nothing 20.
+Treatment to lighten or remove the coloration of a port wine stain Nothing Nothing